ScrappyHub/rooted-platform/governance/CONSUMER_GOVERNANCE_SUMMARY.md

-# 🌱 ROOTED — CONSUMER GOVERNANCE & TRUST SUMMARY
+# 🌱 ROOTED — CONSUMER GOVERNANCE SUMMARY (Public Trust Version)

-ROOTED is a **community-first, safety-first civic platform** designed to help people discover:

-- Local farms
-- Markets
-- Makers
-- Schools
-- Sanctuaries
-- Institutions
-- Volunteer opportunities
-- Educational experiences

-ROOTED is **not** a social media platform, an advertising network, or a data-mining company.

-This page explains, in plain language, what ROOTED **guarantees** to every person who uses it.
+File: /governance/CONSUMER_GOVERNANCE_SUMMARY.md
+Purpose: Plain-English trust document for users, families, schools, and the public.

 ---

-## 🧒 CHILD SAFETY IS THE HIGHEST LAW

-Children are never treated as a market.

-In ROOTED:

-- ✅ No ads are shown to children
-- ✅ No buying or selling is shown to children
-- ✅ No fundraising is shown to children
-- ✅ No business messaging is allowed to children
-- ✅ No political content is shown to children
-- ✅ No adult-only content is shown to children

-Kids Mode is not a “setting.”
-It is a **hard safety system built into the platform itself**.

-If anything ever conflicts with child safety → **child safety always wins.**
+🌱 WHAT ROOTED IS

+ROOTED is:

+A community discovery system

+A youth-safe education network

+A local economic coordination layer

+A trust-based civic platform

+A volunteer + institution connector

+A non-extractive digital commons

+ROOTED is governed by written law, not vibes, not profit pressure, not hidden algorithms.

 ---

-## 🔐 YOU OWN YOUR DATA — NOT ROOTED

-ROOTED does **not** sell user data.
-Ever.

-You always have the right to:

-- ✅ See your data
-- ✅ Download your data
-- ✅ Correct your data
-- ✅ Delete your data
-- ✅ Revoke your consent

-ROOTED does **not**:

-- Track you invisibly
-- Sell your behavior
-- Share your identity with ad networks
-- Build hidden profiles about you
+🧒 CHILD SAFETY IS THE HIGHEST LAW

+Children on ROOTED are never exposed to:

+Ads

+Sales

+Subscriptions

+Messaging with adults

+Bookings

+Fundraising

+Political content

+Religious instruction

+Kids Mode is not a feature.
+It is a legal safety system.

+If profit ever conflicts with child safety →
+Child safety wins automatically.

 ---

-## 🚫 NO PROFILING, NO LABELING, NO TARGETING

-ROOTED does not sort people or businesses by:

-- Race
-- Religion
-- Politics
-- Identity
-- Gender
-- Belief
-- Demographics

-ROOTED does **not** divide people into “markets.”

-Instead, ROOTED surfaces:

-- Real stories
-- Real work
-- Community impact
-- Education
-- Service
-- Trust & safety standing

-You are discovered for **who you are and how you serve**, not what label you fit.
+🔐 YOU OWN YOUR DATA

+Your data is never sold

+You can:

+View it

+Export it

+Delete it

+Revoke consent

+No silent tracking

+No surveillance advertising

+No third-party profiling

 ---

-## 🐾 SANCTUARIES & NONPROFITS ARE PROTECTED

-Animal sanctuaries, rescues, and mission-only nonprofits:

-- ❌ Cannot be monetized
-- ❌ Cannot sell access
-- ❌ Cannot be forced into commerce
-- ✅ Can host volunteer opportunities
-- ✅ Can offer educational programs
-- ✅ Are protected from commercial exploitation

-Their presence on ROOTED is for **public good only**.
+🚫 ROOTED DOES NOT PROFILE PEOPLE

+ROOTED does NOT sort, rank, or target anyone by:

+Race

+Religion

+Gender

+Sexuality

+Politics

+Immigration

+Disability

+Identity labels

+Discovery is based on:

+Craft

+Service

+Education

+Trust

+Safety

+Community impact

+Not labels.
+Not demographics.

 ---

-## ⚙️ ADMIN POWER IS LIMITED & AUDITED

-No one inside ROOTED has unlimited power.

-That includes:

-- Admins
-- Developers
-- Staff
-- The Founder

-Every serious action is:

-- ✅ Logged
-- ✅ Audited
-- ✅ Reviewable
-- ✅ Bound by written platform law

-There are **no secret overrides**.
+🐾 SANCTUARIES & NONPROFITS ARE PROTECTED

+Sanctuaries:

+Can never be monetized

+Can never be sold as inventory

+Can never be forced into commerce

+They exist on ROOTED only for public good.

 ---

-## 🧾 NO SILENT RULE CHANGES

-Every rule that affects:

-- Safety
-- Data
+⚙️ ADMINS DO NOT HAVE UNLIMITED POWER

+Admins:

+Cannot act silently

+Cannot change safety laws

-- Kids Mode
+Cannot override Kids Mode
-- Discovery
-- Monetization
-- Admin power

-Must be written in public governance files.

-If a rule is not written down → **it has no authority inside ROOTED.**
+Cannot unlock paid tools improperly

+Every admin action is logged permanently.

 ---

-## 🌍 WHAT ROOTED IS

-ROOTED is:

-✅ A local discovery system
-✅ A volunteer coordination network
-✅ An educational platform
-✅ A civic & cultural map
-✅ A youth-safe environment
-✅ A trust-based community space
+🧾 ALL RULES ARE GIT-LOCKED

+If a rule is not written in ROOTED’s public governance files → It has no legal authority.

+This prevents:

+Policy manipulation

+Safety rollback

+Monetization pressure

+Political interference

 ---

-## 🚫 WHAT ROOTED IS NOT

-ROOTED is **not**:

-❌ A social media addiction engine
-❌ A surveillance platform
-❌ A political tool
-❌ A data-extraction system
-❌ A pay-to-win marketplace
-❌ A platform for targeting people by identity

----

-## 👤 THE FOUNDER DOES NOT HAVE UNLIMITED POWER
+👤 THE FOUNDER DOES NOT CONTROL YOU

 The Founder:

-- Owns the platform
+Owns the company
-- Protects the governance
-- Architected the system

-But:

-- ❌ Cannot override Kids Mode
-- ❌ Cannot override data sovereignty
-- ❌ Cannot monetize children
+Does NOT own your data

+Does NOT control your identity

+Does NOT control what you believe

-- ❌ Cannot silently change safety rules
+Cannot override safety law

-ROOTED is **law-governed, not personality-governed**.
+ROOTED is law-governed — not personality-governed.

 ---

-## ✅ FINAL PROMISE TO THE PUBLIC
+✅ WHAT ROOTED GUARANTEES

+Safety before profit

+Consent before data

+Trust before growth

+Education before monetization

+Governance before convenience

-ROOTED exists to protect:
+🛡️ ROOTED exists to serve communities — not extract from them.

-- Families
-- Children
-- Farmers
-- Teachers
-- Makers
-- Volunteers
-- Institutions
-- Communities

-ROOTED will never trade:

-- Safety for growth
-- Trust for profit
-- Consent for convenience
-- Children for revenue

-This platform is built for the long term.

-For people — not for extraction.